logzio/logz-docs/_source/no-search/flexible-storage-api-changes.md

 * Update a sub account
 * Delete a sub account

-Please reference the post-update API documentation for the relevant endpoints [here](/beta-api-flexible-storage/).

-###### Potential issues and proposed solution
+###### Potential issues

 If you've added a validation on the number of fields arriving in the response API, the API could fail.

 Please update the validation to account for the 2 new fields, or consider canceling the validation.

-###### Adding the main account as another object to the response list
+##### Added main account information to some responses

-Some APIs return a list of sub accounts as a list of objects.
-We’ll be adding the main account to that list as an additional object.
-Currently, the list of objects includes only sub accounts, but not the main account.
+The response list for the following endpoints now includes the main account as an additional object.
+Previously, the list of objects included only sub accounts, but not the main account.

-API endpoints affected by the change:
+Affected endpoints:

 * Retrieve all sub accounts
 * Retrieve detailed information on all sub accounts

-###### Potential issues and proposed solution
+###### Potential issues

-Any calculations and actions using the API output might be broken or yield incorrect results if they are defined without taking into consideration the main account details.
+If you are using the API output to perform any calculations or actions, the API might break or yield incorrect results.

-If you are using the response, you will need to make the necessary adjustments to avoid running into issues.
-Please select only the sub accounts from the call output before applying any downstream actions.
+Please update your implementation to take into consideration the main account details included in the response.
+You can avoid issues by selecting for sub account objects from the call output before applying any downstream actions.